mkan1/gpt-financial-analysis/README.md

-# QA for Financial Statements
+# Financial Analysis Made Easy
-This project aims to fine-tune a pre-trained GPT model to create an interface for financial statements.
-The project utilizes the FinQA dataset and code from EMNLP 2021 paper: "FinQA: A Dataset of Numerical Reasoning over Financial Data" to train a deep learning model that can answer questions related to financial statements.
+In today's complex financial landscape, the ability to efficiently analyze financial statements is crucial for investors, businesses, and regulators.
+However, with the vast amounts of data and intricate reporting structures, extracting specific insights from these documents can be challenging.
+Our project aims to leverage deep learning and other recent AI advancements to quickly and succintly provide high-quality answers to user-generated questions about financial statements.

 ## Dataset
-The FinQA dataset contains over 5,000 financial statements from companies in the S&P 500.
-The dataset includes questions about financial statements, including income statements, balance sheets, and cash flow statements.
-Each question is associated with a set of financial statements, which the model can use to find the answer.
+We plan to leverage the FinQA dataset created by [Chen et al.](https://arxiv.org/abs/2109.00122) Using earnings reports of S&P 500 companies, it contains 8,281 financial question-answer pairs, along with their numerical reasoning processes.

 ## Model
-The model used in this project is a fine-tuned GPT model.
-The GPT model is pre-trained on a large corpus of text and has shown impressive results in various NLP tasks.
-The model is fine-tuned using the FinQA dataset to create an interface for financial statements.
+We plan to [fine-tune](https://platform.openai.com/docs/guides/fine-tuning) the ChatGPT model using the publically available [API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis) to improve performance in answering finance-related queries.

 ## Usage
-The jupyter notebook contains all code needed to download and pre-process the dataset.
-In the future, this is where the model code will reside as well.
+The train.py contains all code needed to process the dataset.
+Future work will be added to the same repo.

 This repository was created for the final project for Deep Learning at AIT by Max Kan and Taichi Kato.